By far the best way to establish the market-readiness of novel European space technologies and products is to demonstrate them in space.

 For everything that cannot be fully demonstrated on the ground, In-Orbit Demonstration (IOD) and in-orbit validation (IOV) helps de-risk innovative new products, accelerate their development and encourage their uptake by future missions.

 In line with the GSTP framework for Technology Flight opportunities (TFO), the third GSTP Element, Fly, has an overview of the different IOD/V services provided on board the International Space Station.

 GSTP Fly would like to bring these services to the attention of industry and academia with the intention that those interested in these services can work together with the providers below.
 By putting companies and service providers in contact we hope to continue to encourage and support entities to implement their IOD/V but through a newly coherent and rapid process, while keeping the GSTP framework requirements.

-The ISS platforms concerned are NanoRacks (Europe), ICe-Cube and Bioreactor Express.
+The ISS platforms concerned are NanoRacks (Europe), ICe-Cube, Bioreactor Express and Bartolomeo.

 - Companies and academia interested in these services are invited to first gather quotations from these service providers,

 - Once you have the quotation, please propose the best offer to their GSTP delegates with the intention of eventually agreeing on partial or total funding